hotwired/stimulus/README.md

 See the [Installation Guide](https://stimulus.hotwired.dev/handbook/installing) for detailed instructions.

-## Getting Help & Contributing Back
+## Getting Help

 Looking for the docs?
 Once you've read through the Handbook, consult the [Stimulus Reference](https://stimulus.hotwired.dev/reference/controllers) for API details.

 Have a question about Stimulus?
 Connect with other Stimulus developers on the [Hotwire Discourse](https://discuss.hotwired.dev/) community forum.

+## Contributing Back

 Find a bug?
 Head over to our [issue tracker](https://github.com/hotwired/stimulus/issues) and we'll do our best to help.
 We love pull requests, too!

 We expect all Stimulus contributors to abide by the terms of our [Code of Conduct](CODE_OF_CONDUCT.md).

+### Development

+- Fork the project locally
+- `yarn install`
+- `yarn start` - to run the local dev server with examples
+- `yarn test` - to run the unit tests
+- `yarn lint` - to run the linter with Eslint
+- `yarn format` - to format changes with Pettier

 ## Acknowledgments